 Tech resources are available!
-To request a loaner laptop, portable Wi-Fi, or other electronic device, please visit the IVC Student Resources or Basic Needs pages.
+To request a loaner laptop, portable Wi-Fi, or other electronic device, please submit your request by following the links at the Student Equity and Achievement site.
 Learn more about online learning at IVC's Distance Education support site.